-The Main Causes of Hair Loss and How Scalp Med Can Help
+28 Oct The Main Causes of Hair Loss and How Scalp Med® Can Help

-Millions of people, both men and women alike, are victims of severe hair loss.
+Millions of people, both men, and women alike are victims of severe hair loss.
 Many people mistakenly assume that hair loss does not affect women when in reality, recent studies have shown that around 20% of women over the age of 25 experience hair loss.
 These are frightening statistics, especially for women, who often to find hair loss more detrimental to their self-confidence and appearance than men.
 So what exactly causes hair loss?
-We’re breaking down the most common causes for men and women as well as everything you need to know about hair regrowth.
+We’re breaking down the most common causes for men and women hair loss as well as everything you need to know about hair regrowth.

 Stages of Hair Growth

-The anagen phase is most commonly known as the growth phase during this phase hair continues to grow.
+Anagen: The anagen phase is most commonly known as the growth phase during this phase hair continues to grow.
 Hair follicles typically remain in this phase for about two to six years growing an average of ½ an inch per month.
 The amount of time your hair spends growing is most often determined by genetics, but can also be affected by hormones, environmental factors and stress, which we’ve learned can have a profound effect on hair growth.
 If you believe that you may be experiencing a disruption in your anagen hair growth phase, you can learn more here about possible causes.

 As you may have guessed, the longer your hair stays in the anagen phase, the longer your hair will grow, resulting in a full thick head of hair.
 On a healthy scalp, at any given time, about 85% of hair follicles are in the anagen stage, with about 15% in the catagen and telogen phases.

-The telogen phase lasts for about two to four months and is when the natural shedding of hair occurs.
+Telogen: The telogen phase lasts for about two to four months and is when the natural shedding of hair occurs.
 The 50 to 100 strands of hair we lose each day are in this phase.
 During this period, epidermal cells continue growing to build a base around the hair follicle anchoring them to your scalp.
 Eventually the follicles begin to regrow which damages the base of the epidermal cells.
 This leads to the hair shedding and the anagen stage starting all over again.
 If you believe that you might be suffering from disruption during your telogen hair growth phase, you may be suffering from telogen effluvium.
 You can learn more here about telogen effluvium and your possible hair regrowth options.

 Hair Loss in Men

 You may be surprised to learn that by the age of 35, two-thirds of men will observe symptoms of male pattern baldness.
 Even more striking, by the age of 50 almost 85% of men will see significant evidence of male pattern baldness.
 Hair loss is brought on by many factors including stress, disease, and reactions to specific medicines.
 You can learn more about specific hair loss in men here.
 The vast majority of hair loss is caused by androgenic alopecia, more commonly known as male pattern baldness.

 Androgenic Alopecia (Male Pattern Baldness)